 And we must say it paid off !!

 The album "California" brings the good and familiar sound of the band but in a more mature and diverse way.
-Although the harmony and combination of Hoppus and Matt is refreshing and different, one feels the lack of Tom, the contrast and the combination that the two voices had together.
+Although the harmony and combination of Hoppus and Matt are refreshing and different, one feels the lack of Tom, the contrast, and the combination that the two voices had together.
 At the same time, there is no doubt that Matt is bringing something different here, something new and it is a strong incentive that brings the band to the way it sounds on this album.

 The album opens with the song "Cynical" which brings the adult point of view of friends today, husbands and fathers with families and not brat teenagers.
 It puts you straight into the intensity and speed of punk-pop, which you remember you love so much.

 From there you move on to "Bored to Death" with the opening of the band's all-too-famous and familiar cast, which indulges a little in the past and asks you to live the moment and not die of boredom.